njsdias/ApacheSpark2-BigData/3-SparkExamples/MinTemp.md

 # Problem Definition.

-For this exmaple follows the _MinTemperatures.scala_ file.
+For this example follows the _MinTemperatures.scala_ file.

 Here we are dealing with a dataset that have a feature which identify if the feature value is for TMIN, TMAX or PPRCP.
 The objective is extract the most miniminum TMIN per station ID.
 Next we can see a brief of the dataset.